McDonald's Brings Back Shamrock Shakes and Szechuan Sauce

 McDonald's apologized for the nightmare on Twitter and promised to bring the sauce back in the winter.

-Want to learn more about the sauce drama?
+Want to learn more about the sauce scandal?
 McDonald's has a whole podcast dedicated to it, which you can listen to here.

 This content is available customized for our international audience.
 Would you like to view this in our US edition?